To find out how your benefits might be affected during the coronavirus outbreak, please visit www.gov.uk for the latest updates.

-If you’re visually impaired, there’s a range of benefits available to make life easier, but knowing what you’re entitled to and making an application can be a daunting process.
+If you’re visually impaired, there’s a range of benefits available to make life easier.
+Unfortunately knowing what you’re entitled to and making an application can be a daunting process.
 Our experienced Benefits Advisor is here to advise you on your entitlement and support you with your application.

 What benefits could you claim?

-This is for people aged 65 years and over who need help with personal care because of a physical or mental disability.
+This is for people over state pension age who need help with personal care because of a physical or mental disability.
 There are two different rates and how much you get depends on the level of care that you need because of your disability.
 If you claim Attendance Allowance you could be entitled to extra Pension Credit, Housing Benefit or a Council Tax Reduction.
 The Attendance Allowance is also tax-free and not income related.

 Disability Living Allowance